zulip/zulip/docs/testing/testing-with-django.md

 features.
 We also have a `--profile` option to facilitate profiling tests.

+By default, `test-backend` will run all requested tests, and report all failures at the end.
+You can configure it to stop after the first error with the `--stop` option (or `-x`).

-Another thing to note is that our tests generally "fail fast," i.e. they stop at the first sign of trouble.
-This is generally a good thing for iterative development, but you can override this behavior with the `--nonfatal-errors` option.
-A useful option to combine with that is the `--rerun` option, which will rerun just the tests that failed in the last test run.
+Another useful option is `--rerun`, which will rerun just the tests that failed in the last test run.

 **Webhook integrations**.
 For performance, `test-backend` with no arguments will not run webhook integration tests (`zerver/webhooks/`),